bakera1/CreditDefaultSwapPricer/README.md

 ## How do I get started?

-The module can be downloaded along with a suitable version of the [ISDA CDS Pricing library](http://www.cdsmodel.com/cdsmodel/) using the make.sh script to invoke the swig and gcc builds needed to generate and compile the wrapper and underlying code modules.
+The module can be downloaded along with a suitable version of the [ISDA CDS Pricing library](http://www.cdsmodel.com/cdsmodel/) using the make.sh script to invoke the [SWIG](http://www.swig.org/) and gcc builds needed to generate and compile the wrapper and underlying code modules.
 The g++ invoke is also managed by this file which in turn builds the C++ wrapper ahead of linking the entire module into a library called isda.
 This libray can then be easily imported into the Python C runtime as shown below.

 ```python
 from isda import cds_all_in_one